11robert11/zmap4j/README.md

 # zmap4j
-zmap4j is a work and progress, not functional, zmap java wrapper library
+zmap4j is a work and progress, barely functional, ZMap java wrapper library